pure-data/externals-howto/README.rst

 ========

 Since Pd is used on several platforms, many ordinary types of variables, like ``int``, are redefined.
-To write portable code, it is reasonable to use types provided by Pd.
+To write portable code, it is advisable to use types provided by Pd.

-Apart from this there are many predefined types, that should make the life of the programmer simpler.
+Apart from this, there are many predefined types, which should make the life of the programmer simpler.

 Generally, Pd types start with ``t_``.